Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Boilermakers have been underdogs by 3 points or more four times this year and have covered the spread twice.

-- Purdue's games this year have gone over the total in one out of eight opportunities (12.5%).
+- Purdue's games this season have eclipsed the over/under one time in eight opportunities (12.5%).

-- The Boilermakers score 22.9 points per game, comparable to the 20.5 the Spartans allow.

-- Purdue is 4-0 against the spread and 4-0 overall in games when it scores more than 20.5 points.
+- Purdue is 4-0 against the spread and 4-0 overall when the team notches more than 20.5 points.

 - The Boilermakers have 12 giveaways this season, while the Spartans have 14 takeaways .